10 Things to Do in Canggu in Bali (Including Tips for First-Time Visitors)

 First time to Canggu or Bali?
 Here’s what you need to know before you go.

-The main airport in Bali is Ngurah Rai International Airport.
+✈️ The main airport in Bali is Ngurah Rai International Airport.
 Many airlines fly direct to Bali, and a 30-day tourist visa-on-arrival is available for passport holders from more than 80 countries.
 The Bali visa fee is US$35 or 500,000 IDR, and can be paid by Visa (not AMEX).
 Children and babies are charged the same fee.
-As of November 2022, you can also apply for an electronic visa ahead of your trip here.
+As of November 2022, you can also apply for an electronic visa ahead of your trip here (which I highly recommend, as it allows you to skip the visa-on-arrival queue and use the e-Gates for anyone ages 6 and up).

-Buy a local Indonesian SIM card.
-The easiest way to do that is via Klook – you can get a 35 GB (US$12) or 51 GB (US$13) data-only SIM card and pick it up from the airport on arrival.
+📱 Buy a local Indonesian SIM card.
+The easiest way to do that is via Klook – you can get a 35 GB (US$12) or 51 GB (US$13) data-only SIM card and pick it up from the airport on arrival or have it delivered to your hotel.
 You will need to provide certain information including your passport copy.
 Buy your local Bali SIM card here.
 Everyone in Bali including hotels, taxi drivers, spas and equipment rental companies use Whatsapp to communicate, so make sure you have stable internet access throughout your Bali trip.

 The surf conditions in Canggu are also the most consistent in July and August so surfers from around the world flock to the island’s west coast during these months.
 The weather is mild and there is even a gentle breeze in the mornings and evenings.
 Want to avoid the crowds in Canggu?
 Consider visiting in the shoulder months in May, June and September.